hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 ```

 <!-- AUTO-GENERATED-CONTENT:END -->

-You may have noticed that in this example,
-`draw_game` does not precede with the name of the module it is imported from,
-because we've specified the module name in the import command.

 The advantages of using this notation is that
 it is easier to use the functions inside the current module